 When I found out my husband had an affair, my first instinct was to throw him out and call a lawyer.

-After the initial rage faded a bit, I started to think more clearly.
+After the initial rage faded a bit, I started thinking more clearly.
 I thought about our children, I thought about our family and our future, and I decided to give my marriage and my husband one last chance.

-One of the first things I wanted to find out is how to regain trust in a relationship.
-This is because I truly believed that I could never trust him again.
-Ever.
+One of the first things I wanted to find out is how to regain trust in a relationship, though I doubted it’s possible at all.

 I didn’t know where to start, but one day I stumbled upon an article by John Alken and suddenly I knew what to look for.
 The article was about little yet important signs that your husband can be trusted again (some day), even if he cheated on you.